Spirits keep the living on their toes!

 Historically, while maintaining an aura of the past, Hotel Congress has all its economic bases covered at the same time, offering areas and opportunities for entertainment, a reception hall, a bar and a restaurant.

-They address the biggest complaint of guests found on Trip Advisor, etc.; Noise!
-They are an urban, historic, musical entertainment hotel.
+The biggest complaint of guests found on Trip Advisor is about the Noise!
+The Hotel Congress is an urban, historic, musical entertainment hotel.
 “Your room may be affected by plaza, nightclub, or street noise.”

-The website plainly states with a sense of humor which rooms are the nosiest, the quieter areas and the just plain noisy ones.
-They want guests to register for a quieter room at the time of their reservation.
+The website plainly states with a sense of humor which rooms are louder, which are the quieter areas and which are the just plain noisy ones.
+They encourage guests to register for a quieter room at the time of their reservation.
 Future guests are warned that the management doesn’t give discounts or refunds due to noise.
 Ear plugs can be provided however.

 “Or, better yet, just join in the fun!”